Fort Taber~Fort Rodman Historical Association

 The Fort Taber Fort Rodman military Museum opened in August 2004.
 Our collection consisted of twenty photographs, two shelf units and a display case.
 Since then it has grown in every way with new exhibited items, more volunteers, physical size with the construction of a new addition, and most importantly visitors.
 Our average annual visitor rate is over 8,500 people, resulting in the museum being hailed as the “biggest little military museum in the... read more

-CUMULATIVE NO. OF VISITORS For Year 2024
+CUMULATIVE NO. OF VISITORS as of Feb 25, 2025

-NUMBER OF MUSEUM DONORS (ARTIFACTS) (At End of 2024)
+NUMBER OF MUSEUM DONORS (ARTIFACTS) (As of March 22,2025)

 +

-VOLUNTEER HOURS TO DATE (YTD 2024)
+VOLUNTEER HOURS TO DATE (YTD 2025)

 LATEST NEWS & EVENTS